Jumio/mobile-sdk-ios/docs/integration_authentication.md

 ## Customization
 The SDK can be customized to fit your application’s look and feel via the UIAppearance pattern.
 Check out our sample project to find out how to use it.
-- General: disable blur, background color, font
+- General: disable blur, blur style, background color, foreground color, font
+- Navigation bar: title image, title color, tint color and bar tint color
 - Scan overlay: oval color, progress color, feedback text color, feedback background color
-- Navigationbar: title image, title color, tint color and bar tint color
 - Positive button (Submit): title color and background
 - Negative button (Cancel): title color and background

+__Note:__ Customizations should be applied before the SDK is initialized.

 ### Customization tool
 [Jumio Surface](https://jumio.github.io/surface-ios) is a web tool that allows you to apply and visualize, in real-time, all available customization options.
 It also provides an export feature to save your applied changes, so you can import them directly into your codebase.